 “In highly publicized cases, we must be careful as a women’s health organization to let science guide our reactions.
 The fact remains that the science is inconclusive about increased risk of ovarian cancer to women using talcum powder,” said Audra Moran, President and CEO of Ovarian Cancer Research Alliance.

-This story in SELF magazine (January 2019) provides an easy-to-understand review of the current research around this topic.
+This story in SELF magazine (January 2019) provides an easy-to-understand review around this topic.